DataBiosphere/terra-cli/CONTRIBUTING.md

 #### Troubleshooting

 If you see `Connecting to Docker daemon failed.
-Check that Docker is installed and running.` and this is the first time you're running tests on your machine, try `sudo chmod 666 /var/run/docker.sock`.
+Check that Docker is installed and running.` on Linux and this is the first time you're running tests on your machine, try `sudo chmod 666 /var/run/docker.sock`.

 #### Debugging tips